Alissa Pili: Minnesota Lynx (2024–2025)

 Pili was selected as the eighth pick of the 2024 WNBA draft by the Minnesota Lynx.
 The Lynx welcomed Pili to the team with an event introducing her to local members of Indigenous and Polynesian communities, including the Minnesota Lt.
 Governor Peggy Flanagan and former Vikings player Esera Tuaolo.

 In the 2024 preseason, Pili scored 10 points with 2 assists and 3 rebounds in the Lynx game on May 8, 2024, against the Washington Mystics.

-Pili made her WNBA debut in the Lynx game against the Seattle Storm at Climate Pledge Arena on May 14, 2024.
+Pili made her WNBA debut in the Lynx's game against the Seattle Storm at Climate Pledge Arena on May 14.
 She played 10 minutes and had one rebound.
-In her second WNBA game, also against the Seattle Storm, on May 17, 2024, at Target Center, she scored her first points in the league, playing 9 minutes and bringing in 5 points and 2 rebounds.

-Pili became the 10th WNBA rookie to score "20+pts while shooting perfect from deep with 4 or more 3’s" on May 31, 2024 against the Phoenix Mercury.
-In playing just over 15 minutes of the game off the bench, Pili put up 20 points, 4 rebounds, and 2 assists.
+In her second WNBA game, also against the Storm, on May 17, at Target Center, she scored her first points in the league, playing nine minutes and bringing in five points and two rebounds.
+Pili became the 10th WNBA rookie to score "20+pts while shooting perfect from deep with four or more 3’s" on May 31, against the Phoenix Mercury.
+In playing just over 15 minutes of the game off the bench, Pili put up 20 points, four rebounds, and two assists.
 She is also only the 4th WNBA rookie to score "20+ PTS and 4+ 3PM shooting 75+% from the field and perfect from three" and the only one of those four to do so coming off the bench.

-On July 12, 2025, she was waived by the Lynx.
+On July 12, 2025, Pili was waived by the Lynx.

-Los Angeles Sparks (2025)
+Los Angeles Sparks (2025, 2026)

-On August 3, 2025, Pili signed with the Los Angeles Sparks on a 7-Day Contract.
+On August 3, 2025, Pili signed with the Los Angeles Sparks on a 7-day contract.

+On July 5, 2026, Pili signed a player development contract with the Sparks.